How to Fire Your Agent or Client

 When It's Time to Say Goodbye to Your Real Estate Agent

-And when it comes to real estate transactions, the nut factor isn’t all that apparent at first glance.
-It can take a while to pop up.
+When it comes to real estate transactions, the difficult-personality factor can take a while to pop up.
 But by then, there’s generally some sort of contractual agreement in place.
 So, how do you get out of it?
 How do you fire your agent?
 And further, agents, do you want to know how to fire your client?
 It can be a two-way street.

-How Do You Know When It’s Time to Say Goodbye?
+How to Know When It’s Time to Say Goodbye

 If you’re an agent ticked at a client, you’re wasting time and blowing energy that could be channeled into more profitable ventures for you.
 In other words, you probably need to fire your client.